-- 2. txerw is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that PAE will go HIGH after one RCLK cycle plus tPAEs.
-If the time between the rising edge of WCLK and the rising edge of RCLK is less than tskew2, then the PAE deassertion may be delayed one extra RCLK cycle
+- 1. tskewr is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that OR will go LOW after two RCLK cycles plus tref.
+If the time between the rising edge of WCLK and the rising edge of RCLK is less than tskewr, then OR assertion may be delayed one extra RCLK cycle. - tsxewz is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that PAE will go HIGH after one RCLK cycle plus tpaes.
+If the time between the rising edge of WCLK and the rising edge of RCLK is less than tsxewz, then the PAE deassertion may be delayed one extra RCLK cycle.